 Clearly, achieving the HUD policy objective of a 70-percent U.S. homeownership rate requires significant upward movement in homeownership rates among minorities.
 Overall, the 70-percent policy goal requires that 3.8 million additional families be added to the ranks of U.S. homeowners.
-HUD estimates that the gap between minority and non-minority families must be reduced by a full 15 percent to reach this goal.
+HUD estimates that the gap between minority and nonminority families must be reduced by a full 15 percent to reach this goal.

-In a recent study, we assessed how to close the homeownership gap between minority and nonminority populations.1 Specifically, our research sought an improved understanding of the housing tenure choice dynamics of racial and ethnic minorities.
-Further, it speaks to the economic, financing, locational, neighborhood, and other factors that have led to this persistent homeownership gap.
-The study sought to assess the variability in the economic and demographic determinants of homeownership choice among households in Los Angeles County over time and across race-ethnicity and immigrant groups.
-With 8.9 million residents in 1990, Los Angeles County was dramatically diverse in both its residential composition and in its array of neighborhood living environments.
+In a recent study, we assessed how to close the homeownership gap between minority and nonminority populations.
+Specifically, our research sought improved understanding of the housing tenure choice dynamics of racial and ethnic minorities.
+Furthermore, it speaks to economic, financing, locational, neighborhood, and other factors that have led to this persistent homeownership gap.
+The study sought to assess the variability in the economic and demographic determinants of homeownership choice among households in Los Angeles County over time and across race/ethnic and immigrant groups.
+With 8.9 million residents in 1990, Los Angeles County was dramatically diverse in both its residential composition and its array of neighborhood living environments.

-In 1990 California's homeownership rate of 57.5 percent and Los Angeles County's rate of 50.4 percent were far below a national average of about 64.0 percent.
-In part, this was due to relatively high house prices in California and the consequent lack of affordable housing.
+In 1990 California's homeownership rate of 57.5 percent and Los Angeles County's rate of 50.4 percent were far below a national average of approximately 64 percent.
+This lower rate was partly because of relatively high house prices in California and the consequent lack of affordable housing.
 Racial and ethnic variations in median household income also were substantial in Los Angeles County over the 1980-90 period.
-Among movers, Black and Latino median incomes rose only to about \$28,000 in 1990, far below the \$45,000 recorded for White median income in 1990.
-During the same period, median housing prices rose from about \$110,000 in 1980 to approximately \$212,000 by the end of the decade.
+Among movers, African-American and Latino median incomes rose only to approximately \$28,000 in 1990, far below the \$45,000 recorded for White median income in 1990.
+During the same period, median housing prices rose from approximately \$110,000 in 1980 to approximately \$212,000 by the end of the decade.

-During the 1980s, census data indicate that homeownership rates of White households in Los Angeles County increased to about 57 percent, whereas those of Black households declined perceptibly, to about 37 percent.
+Census data indicate that during the 1980s, homeownership rates of White households in Los Angeles County increased to approximately 57 percent, whereas those of African-American households declined perceptibly to approximately 37 percent.
 Asian households scored significant gains in the 1980s, approaching the homeownership levels of White households.

-Our study focused on the homeownership choices of those who moved during the 1985- 90 period.
-Residential length-of-stay among homeowners well exceeded that of renters; accordingly, homeownership rates overall were relatively low among the recent mover sample.
-By decade's end, for instance, less than one-fifth of Los Angeles County's Black movers and about one-fourth of Latino movers had achieved homeownership.
+Our study focused on the homeownership choices of those who moved during the 1985-90 period.
+Residential length of stay among homeowners exceeded that of renters; accordingly, homeownership rates overall were relatively low among the recent mover sample.
+By decade's end, for instance, less than one-fifth of Los Angeles County's African-American movers and approximately one-fourth of Latino movers had achieved homeownership.

-To test for factors that influence homeownership, our research draws upon the public use microdata sample (PUMS) file of the 1980 and 1990 decennial census.
-The statistical model includes controls for demographic factors (race-ethnicity, age, marital status, number of people in the household, number of workers in the household, migrant origin and history), as well as economic factors (salary income, dividend and other income, education level of the householder, neighborhood house prices), and other factors that affect the likelihood of homeownership.
-The large sample size provided by the census permits stratification of the statistical model by race-ethnicity and immigrant status to enable comparison of variations in homeownership determinants among racial, ethnic, and immigrant groups in a single year and across time.
+To test for factors that influence homeownership, our research draws on the publicuse microdata sample (PUMS) file of the 1980 and 1990 decennial census.
+The statistical model includes controls for demographic (race/ethnicity, age, marital status, number of people in household, number of workers in household, migrant origin and history), and economic (salary income, dividend and other income, education level of the householder, neighborhood house prices) and other factors that affect the likelihood of homeownership.
+The large sample size provided by the census permits stratification of the statistical model by race/ethnicity and immigrant status to enable comparison of variations in homeownership determinants among racial, ethnic, and immigrant groups in a single year and across time.